Yoga And The Heart

-The practice of yoga has many advantages to gain.
+The practise of yoga has many advantages to gain.
 It can help you cope with stress and improve your overall health, as well as help you develop strength, endurance, balance and coordination.
 It is however also appropriate for patients who also have heart problems.

 Many people are already familiar with the origin of yoga and the many benefits it offers.
 Yoga is an ancient practice that comes from Sanskrit, and it simply means’ joining together.’